devcore24/ShardSeal/README.md

 Notes:
 - The container user is a non-root user (app).
 Data and config are mounted under /home/app.
 - To enable Admin API, configure adminAddress in the config or set SHARDSEAL_ADMIN_ADDR (see [configs/local.yaml](configs/local.yaml:1) and [cmd.shardseal.main](cmd/shardseal/main.go:1)).
+- By default the compose file publishes the admin listener on host port `${SHARDSEAL_ADMIN_HOST_PORT:-19090}` (container still listens on :9090).
+Export `SHARDSEAL_ADMIN_HOST_PORT=9090` before `docker compose up` if the default 9090 is free on your machine.
+- Repair queue priorities: read-time integrity failures run at highest priority, scrub detections at normal priority, and admin-enqueued tasks at low priority.
+Metrics are tagged by reason/result for dashboards/alerts.
 - Sealed mode can be enabled via:
   - YAML: sealed.enabled: true
   - Env: SHARDSEAL_SEALED_ENABLED=true